History of ASEAN: Development of Southeast Asia as a region

 Map of the various command areas in the Pacific War of 1942/43.
 The South East Asia Command in the west.

 During the formation of ASEAN, the definition of what constituted Southeast Asia was not yet firmly established.
 The phrase "Southeast Asia" had gained prominence during the Second World War, particularly through the creation of the Allied South East Asia Command (SEAC), which helped popularise the term.
-However, SEAC's territorial scope was inconsistent, notably excluding the Philippines and large parts of Indonesia, while including Ceylon (now Sri Lanka).
+But SEAC's territorial scope was inconsistent, notably excluding the Philippines and large parts of Indonesia, while including Ceylon (now Sri Lanka).

-By the late 1970s, a broadly accepted understanding of the geographic scope of Southeast Asia and the areas it encompassed had been established.
+By the late 1970s a broadly accepted understanding of the geographic scope of Southeast Asia and the areas it encompassed had been established.
 Though, during ASEAN's early years, it was ASEAN itself that determined which states qualified as part of Southeast Asia for the purpose of membership, effectively allowing the organisation to shape the region's political boundaries based on shared interests and strategic priorities rather than fixed geographic definitions.

 Ideas of Southeast Asian unity before 1967

 Tunku Abdul Rahman's role

-In the late 1950s, Southeast Asian leaders began exploring a region-led framework for cooperation amid the Cold War and the newly won independence of many states.
-Earlier attempts at regionalism, such as the 1950 Baguio Conference initiated by the Philippines and the Southeast Asia Treaty Organization (SEATO, 1954), had either been limited or dominated by external powers.
+In the late 1950s Southeast Asian leaders began exploring a region-led framework for cooperation amid the Cold War and the newly won independence of many states.
+Earlier attempts at regionalism, such as the 1947 South East Asia League by Thailand, the 1950 Baguio Conference initiated by the Philippines, and the Southeast Asia Treaty Organization (SEATO, 1954), had either been limited or dominated by external powers.
 By 1959, leaders of Malaya (independent in 1957) and the Philippines saw the need for a purely Southeast Asian alliance.
 In January 1959, during Malayan Prime Minister Tunku Abdul Rahman's visit to Manila, Philippine President Carlos P. Garcia and he, together with Philippine Foreign Minister Felixberto M. Serrano, issued a joint communiqué proposing an "association of Southeast Asia" for economic and cultural cooperation.
 This was the first time the idea of a regional alliance led by Southeast Asian nations was formally put forward.
 The proposal reflected shared postcolonial interests: both Malaya and the Philippines were staunchly anti-communist (each had fought communist insurgencies at home) and sought a united front to preserve regional stability without overt reliance on Western military pacts.
 At the same time, they emphasised an Asian-led initiative, independent of the former colonial powers, to foster cooperation in the spirit of the 1955 Bandung Conference's principles of Afro-Asian solidarity.

 Tunku Abdul Rahman, the first prime minister of Malaysia, played a significant role in promoting regionalism in Southeast Asia.